midas-research/noisy-mmvu/index.md

 <div style="text-align: justify">
 The metadata file will include the following meta information: (Weak) class labels (Concepts), title, description, comments and tags.
 Around 39,000 of these videos have geo-location information.
 The samples will have multi-labels with average number of labels per video as 6.825 and all examples cover roughly 7000 labels.
 Each sample also has on an average 11.97 tags assigned to it, with the total number of tags being 1.4 million in the whole dataset.
 The average number of comments per video is 5.57.
 The 25K split covers around 5000 action labels.
 This split is intended for interested researchers with limited computational resources, or to benchmark your methods before running on the bigger split.
 The evaluation of task 1 will be done on the test set of UCF-101 and the task 2 will be evaluated on the test set of MSR-VTT.
 We will also provide features for videos in the 25K and the 100K split, extracted using R(2+1)D-d network trained on the Kinetics dataset.
 </div>

+## Evaluation

+For task 1, we will use accuracy, which is essentially whether the ground truth label matches the predicted class.
+For task 2, we will use recall at rank K (R@K), median rank (M dR) and mean rank(MnR).
+For R@K, we look at the percentage of samples for which the correct result for found in the top K results.
+M dR is the median of the rank of the first relevant result.
+Similarly, MnR is the mean of the rank of the first relevant result.

 ## Important dates